exercism/haskell/docs/INSTALLATION.md

 ## Installing Stack

-If you don't have Stack installed in your system, follow the [installation instructions](http://docs.haskellstack.org/en/stable/install_and_upgrade/) for your operating system.
-After completing the install, test that you have installed it correctly by running this command in a terminal:
+If you don't have a recent Stack version installed in your system, follow the [installation instructions](http://docs.haskellstack.org/en/stable/install_and_upgrade/) for your operating system.
+After completing the installation, test that you have installed it correctly by running this command in a terminal:

 ```bash
 stack --version
 ```

-If it outputs Stack's version, then you have it installed correctly.
+If it outputs a Stack version equal to or greater than 1.1.2, then you have it installed correctly.

 ## Installing HLint (optional)